totalspectrum/spin2cpp/spinconvert/README.txt

 KNOWN ISSUES

-PASM output cannot handle byte or word variables, or files with the OBJ directive.
-It also does notimplement lookup/lookdown, case, coginit/cognew, and some operators.
+PASM output cannot handle taking the address of function variables.
+It also does not implement lookup/lookdown with non-constant values, case, and some operators (sqrt, the random operators, and perhaps a few others).
 It's still very much a work in progress.

 The C/C++ output should be complete.